sievehq/Manual/manual.md

 1. 2000 visitors to the website.

-1. 350 new user signups = 18% conversion (Update : 500+ users as of January)
+1. 350 new user signups = 18% conversion (Update : 500+ users as of January, Update 2 : 850 users on Jan 18)

 1. 12% added their credit card in the first 100 when we made it mandatory.